 Integration – Integration refers to the ability to various modules and solutions to automatically transfer data without human intervention.

-Big Data – Big data term used to describe the new volume, variety, and velocity of data that now confront universities—information that can be difficult to store, search, and analyze, especially with legacy systems and tools.
-But more important, big data also represents a new set of opportunities for data-driven decisions tied to business strategy across the university.
+Big Data – This refers to the new volume, variety, and velocity of data that now confront universities—information that can be difficult to store, search, and analyze, especially with legacy systems and tools.
+But more important, big data also represents a new set of opportunities for data-driven decisions tied to business strategy across the University.

 HRIS Module Functional Capabilities

-Core HR - A HR system of record that helps to manage HR operational structures, organizational hierarchy, employee records, employee personal and job data.
+Core HR - An HR system of record that helps to manage HR operational structures, organizational hierarchy, employee records, employee personal and job data.
 Records management (for example, imaging of employee personnel files) would also fall within this space.

 Talent Management – Delivers functionality to support all phases of the talent life cycle including succession planning, performance management, workforce planning, and career mapping.

 Recruiting - Allows candidates, recruiters, and managers to search, view, and apply for jobs in order to expedite the hiring process.
 Supports in the preparation, selection, and appointment of candidates by the production of standard letters and reports.

-Learning Management System (LMS) - Enables development, deployment, and management a comprehensive learning program with features such as tracking education, qualifications and skills of the employees, and outlining available training courses.
+Learning Management System (LMS) – Enables development, deployment, and management of a comprehensive learning program with features such as tracking education, qualifications and skills of employees, and outlining available training courses.

 Time & Attendance - Captures time & attendance and job costing for both salaried and hourly employees and standardized time and work-related efforts.